-- Attend an in-person PD by Common Sense staff, a Common Sense Ambassador, or a school project lead.
+- Attend a professional development session by Common Sense staff, a Common Sense Ambassador, or a school project lead (in-person or virtually).
 This counts as two LEARN activities

 - Attend a Common Sense webinar.
 You may choose to view two Common Sense webinars; doing so counts as two LEARN activities.

 - Attend a Distance Learning with Common Sense session.
 TWO Distance Learning sessions count as ONE LEARN activity.

 - Complete the online Digital Citizenship Curriculum Training.

 - Complete the Student Data Privacy mini-course.